1. Introduction

 IC24 provides a comprehensive range of urgent primary care services for approximately six million people across the following locations:

-Our annual turnover to the year ended 30th June 2020 was £71 million.
-We delivered three 111 services from our three care co-ordinations centres and OOH care was provided from 50 bases across the localities.
-In addition IC24 provide:
+Our annual turnover to the year ended 30th June 2022 was £76 million.
+We delivered three 111 services from our three care co-ordination centres and OOH care was provided from circa 50 bases across the localities.
+In addition, IC24 provide:

 Our workforce comprises of circa.
-1500 staff including both clinical and non-clinical staff.
+1100 people including both clinical and non-clinical colleagues.

 3. Our Policy on Slavery and Human Trafficking